Grid Data - Output (XYZ Data)

 The images above display the difference in gridding the posted data with linear (top right) and log (bottom contours).
 The log contours on bottom show the difference in Z values between the grid when Log, save as log (bottom left) and Log, save as linear (bottom right) are selected.

-Polygon Boundary
+NoData 2D Polygon Boundary

-Specify the region or regions to be assigned the NoData value and whether or not to use only selected objects in the NoData Polygon Boundary section.
+Specify the region or regions to be assigned the NoData value and whether or not to use only selected objects in the NoData 2D Polygon Boundary section.
 Select either a map layer or vector file in the NoData 2D Polygon Boundary section:

 • Click Browse to load a vector file with the Open dialog.
 The file must use the same coordinate system as the grid.

-Note that all boundaries are treated a 2D polygon boundaries when assigning NoData meaning that only the XY coordinates are used when determining which grid nodes will be assigned the NoData value.
+Note that all boundaries are treated as 2D polygon boundaries when assigning NoData meaning that only the XY coordinates are used when determining which grid nodes will be assigned the NoData value.
 For 3D grids, this means that the same XY boundary will be used to assign NoData at all Z levels.

 Polyline Boundaries